leekelleher/umbraco-contentment/docs/data-editors/icon-picker.md

 ### How to configure as a Parameter Editor

-[Add a coulple of sentences on how to configure this editor as a Parameter Editor.]
+[Add a couple of sentences on how to configure this editor as a Parameter Editor.]

 [Include a code snippet.]